johnathanmann/sprite-planner/README.md

 # sprite-planner

-This project was made as an effort to practice my full stack skills as Ive just finished my coding bootcamp.
+This project was made as an effort to practice my full stack skills as I've just finished my coding bootcamp.
 Additonally I wanted to test my skills with vanilla CSS as in the past I've relied heavily on Bootstrap.

 ## Check out the Project